apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 </div>

 ## New & Noteworthy

+The following items are new improvements and enhancements presented in this release.

-## SAML2 Identity Provider w/ Delegation
+### SAML2 Identity Provider w/ Delegation

 [SAML2 authentication requests](../authentication/Configuring-SAML2-Authentication.html) can now be translated and adapted, to contribute to the properties of the authentication request sent off to a delegated SAML2 identity provider.
 For example, a